Secondary – International Curriculum

 In our Secondary years programme at Tenby International School, students navigate Key Stage 3 (Year 7 – Year 9) and Key Stage 4 (Year 10 & Year 11), working towards attaining their IGCSEs at the completion of Year 11.
 This is an important stage in education where students will mature towards becoming responsible young adults, and we encourage them to be resilient, ambitious individuals who take responsibility for their decisions and their future.

-We are proud to say that during the last three years the average IGCSE grade of Tenby International School Setia EcoHill students is an A, and 65% of grades this year were either A or A*.
-However, Secondary education is also about developing the whole person.
+Academic achievement is certainly important throughout this crucial stage in education.
+However, Secondary is also about developing the whole person.
 It is at this stage that Amazing Learning moves beyond the classroom and makes a greater impact on the character of students, and we develop a set of attributes found in the ‘Tenby Learner Profile’ that guide the development of students with the right values to succeed beyond school life.

 Curriculum & Areas of Learning

-We follow the National Curriculum for England (NCUK) in a variety of subjects throughout the Secondary years.
+We follow the National Curriculum for England in a variety of subjects throughout the Secondary years.

 Key Stage 3